minkeymouse/nowcasting-kr/STATUS.md

   - Added clipping to reasonable range (-10.0 to 10.0) to avoid extreme values from numerical issues
   - Better handling of NaN values and zero-division cases
   - More robust calculation for both mean-based and median-based improvement ratios
+  - Enhanced horizon-specific improvement calculation using max(abs(dfm_err), abs(ddfm_err)) for more robust denominator
+  - Added absolute and relative difference metrics for each horizon for better analysis
+- **Enhanced linear collapse risk assessment**:
+  - Adaptive weighting based on improvement level (small improvement emphasizes similarity metrics, larger improvement emphasizes consistency)
+  - More nuanced risk factor combination that adapts to target characteristics
+- **Enhanced error stability metrics**:
+  - Added robust error stability using median and IQR instead of mean and std (more resistant to outliers)
+  - Provides both mean-based and robust stability metrics for comparison
+- **Enhanced factor dynamics stability analysis**:
+  - Now analyzes both sMAE and sMSE patterns for more comprehensive stability assessment
+  - Combines insights from both metrics using conservative (minimum) stability score
+  - Provides separate sMSE stability analysis in addition to sMAE analysis
 - **Factor dynamics stability integration**:
   - Integrated `calculate_factor_dynamics_stability()` into `analyze_ddfm_prediction_quality()`
   - Analyzes VAR factor dynamics stability from prediction patterns across horizons